celo-org/celo-blockchain/README.md

 This will checkout the celo-monorepo and compile the system contracts for use in full network tests.
 The rule will copy the compiled contracts from celo-monorepo to `compiled-system-contracts`.
-If you subsequently edit the system contracts source, running the make rule again will re-compile them.
+If you subsequently edit the system contracts source, running the make rule again will re-compile them and copy them into place.

 This make rule will shallow checkout [celo-monorepo](https://github.com/celo-org/celo-monorepo) under